 Research papers on evaluation and service quality of consulting projects perceived success from different aspects.
 Some studies perceive successful assignments from the perspective of client-consultant relationship (Appelbaum and Steed, 2005; Fincham, 1999; Fullerton and West, 1996), while others reflect success as quality of collaboration quality of partners (Roodhooft and Van den Abbeele 2006; Sweem, 2009; Wang, Shieh and Hsiao, 2005).
-Some authors put perceived commitment and added value of consultants into the focus of successful consulting projects (Gable, 1996; McLachlin, 2000; O'Driscoll and Eubanks, 1993; Soriano 2001;), and few researchers believe that the key success factor is client experience (Bronnenmayer, Wirtz and Göttel, 2016a,b; Williams and Plouffe, 2007; Wright and Kitay, 2002;).
-Only few empirical works can be found which try to describe the quality of consulting services with performance indicators (Kumar and Simon, 2001; Kumar, Simon and Kimberley 2000; Philips, 2000).
+Some authors put perceived commitment and added value of consultants into the focus of successful consulting projects (Gable, 1996; McLachlin, 2000; O'Driscoll and Eubanks, 1993; Soriano 2004;), and few researchers believe that the key success factor is client experience (Bronnenmayer, Wirtz and Göttel, 2016 a,b; Williams and Plouffe, 2007; Wright and Kitay, 2002;).
+Only few empirical works can be found which try to describe the quality of consulting services with performance indicators (Kumar and Simon, 2001; Kumar, Simon and Kimberley 2000; Philip and Hazlett, 1997; Phillips, 2000P.
 Recent studies provide new contributions and complement existing management consulting knowledge.
-Today, we know a lot about client-consultant relationships and its dynamics, roles of each parties yet we still know little about what makes management consulting assignments successful and how quality of such a service can be measured.
+Today, we know a lot about clientconsultant relationships and its dynamics, roles of each party yet we still know little about what makes management consulting assignments successful and how quality of such a service can be measured.
+Wright and Kitay (2002) highlights that it is not always easy to understand what consultants are actually doing because (1) consulting projects are not tangible; (2) assignments are operating in a changing business environment; (3) where consequences of consulting interventions cannot be clearly isolated and measured.